zbowang/BeamerTheme/README.md

 The value of this project is as follows

-- a template easy to be applied, easy to change color, easy to change way of navigation
+- a template easy to be applied, easy to change the color, easy to change the way of navigation
 - a content tex file to test the beauty of other themes

 ## Demos